pfalli/C-Modules/README.md

 ## Conclusion

-The C++ modules at 42 School provide a comprehensive understanding of C++ programming, from basic syntax to advanced concepts like templates and memory management.
 These modules are designed to build a strong foundation in C++ and prepare students for real-world software development challenges.